SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/greatest-common-divisor/greatest-common-divisor.md

   * On the variable `a` we assign **the previous** value of the variable `b`.
 * Once the loop is complete and we have found the GCD, we print it on the screen.

+This is a sample implementation of the Euclidean algorithm:

 ![](/assets/chapter-7-images/07.GCD-01.png)

 ### Testing in the Judge System